bentomhall/nih-system/homebrewery/world/player-options.md

 #### Manifestation
 The same pool of energy that lets you take the shape of animals also can be used to cause your spirit guide to manifest.
 When you choose this circle at 2nd level, choose 1 of the manifestations listed below.
 You can use one use of wildshape to activate the listed effect, which lasts for a number of hours equal to half your level.
 If the spirit guide has hit points listed and is reduced to zero hit points it does not die--instead the active manifestation ends early.
 Whenever a manifestation calls for your manifestation die, use the dice type shown in the Spirit-talker’s table.

 At levels 6, 10, and 14 you learn additional manifestations as shown on the Spirit-talker’s table.

-##### Ancestral Warrior
-Your spirit guide takes the form of a spectral archer with hit points equal to half your total hit points.
+**Ancestral Warrior.**  Your spirit guide takes the form of a spectral archer with hit points equal to half your total hit points.
 It has resistance to all damage, immunity to all conditions, and uses your saving throw modifiers and AC.
-You can use a bonus action on your turn to command the spirit to attack a creature within 120 feet.
+You can use a bonus action on your turn to command the spirit to make a ranged or melee spell attack against a creature within 120 feet.
 It does so using your spell attack modifier and if it hits it deals necrotic damage equal to your manifestation die plus your Wisdom modifier.
-##### Beguiling Nymph
-Your spirit guide enters your body, enhancing your charm and persuasive abilities.
+**Beguiling Nymph.**  Your spirit guide enters your body, enhancing your charm and persuasive abilities.
 You add your manifestation die to all Charisma checks and once before the effect ends you can force a humanoid or beast that can see and hear you to make a Charisma saving throw or be charmed by you for the duration.
 While charmed, it treats you as a friendly acquaintance.
 If it succeeds on the saving throw, it knows you attempted to influence it.
 If it fails, it does not.
-##### Guiding Ancestor
-Your spirit guide takes the form of a spectral elder whose presence inspires competence.
+**Guiding Ancestor.**  Your spirit guide takes the form of a spectral elder whose presence inspires competence.
 While the spirit is manifested, you can use your reaction to add your manifestation die to an ability check or saving throw made by an ally within 30 feet of the spirit.
-##### Protecting Bear
-Your spirit guide takes the shape of a spectral bear and roars.
+**Protecting Bear.**  Your spirit guide takes the shape of a spectral bear and roars.
 Roll your manifestation dice twice; the spirit has hit points equal to your level times the total of the rolls.
 It uses your AC and saving throw modifiers but ignores any spell or effect that does not deal damage.
 All allies that can see and hear the spirit guide when it roared have resistance to all damage as long as the manifestation is active.
 Any damage they take is also taken by the spirit guide.
 When the spirit guide takes damage that would reduce it to 0 HP, the manifestation only ends at the end of the current turn, regardless of the total damage taken.
-##### Prowling Cat
-Your spirit guide takes the form of a spectral panther.
+**Prowling Cat.**  Your spirit guide takes the form of a spectral panther.
 Its presence aids your efforts at stealth.
 All allies within 30 feet of it add your manifestation die to their Dexterity (Stealth) and initiative checks.
-##### Watchful Hawk
-Your spirit guide circles overhead in the form of a spectral hawk, warning you and your allies of danger.
+**Watchful Hawk.**  Your spirit guide circles overhead in the form of a spectral hawk, warning you and your allies of danger.
 While manifested, you and all allies within 60 feet of you add your manifestation die to their initiative, perception checks, and survival checks.
 \page
 #### Spirit Specialization
 At 6th level, you specialize in one particular kind of spirit manifestation.
 This modifies your chosen manifestation as shown in the Spirit Specialization table as well as an additional proficiency.
 If you already are proficient in the indicated skill, you gain expertise in it instead.